Is it Illegal to Wear Headphones While Driving in Texas?

 The Dangers of Wearing Headphones While Driving

-Wearing headphones while you drive can increase your risk of causing an accident.
+Wearing headphones while you drive can increase your risk of causing an auto accident.
 You may not be able to hear people honking, shouting, or emergency vehicle sirens if you are using headphones.
 This can lead to delayed reaction times and a higher risk of collision.
 If you were wearing headphones at the time of a crash, the other driver could use this against you to prove your fault.
 Headphones can distract a driver enough to make him or her liable for damages in an accident case.